S Corp vs C Corp: What You Need to Know

 - Final Thoughts

 If you’re starting a new company or changing your business structure, one of the major decisions you need to make is to determine the type of business entity to form.
 Newly formed companies can choose from the following legal structures: sole proprietorship, partnership, S Corporation, C Corporation, and Limited Liability Company (LLC).
 Some business owners choose LLC, while others consider S corp vs C corp.
+Knowing about the difference between s and c corp is a must.

 Choosing between an S Corp and a C Corp can significantly affect your company’s growth, future, and investor base.
 Unfortunately, there isn’t a one-off answer as to which structure is best.
 Entrepreneurs need to carefully assess and understand several variables that affect this decision.